DGM Racing: ARCA Racing Series

+Car No. 10 history

+In 2010, DGM fielded the No. 10 Chevrolet for Nur Ali at Texas.

+Car No. 10 results

+Car No. 12 history

 In 2002, DGM fielded the No. 12 Chevrolet for owner Mario Gosselin at Pocono Raceway.
-He finished 3rd.
+He finished third.

-In 2003, Gosselin attempted to run 5 races in the 12 car.
+In 2003, Gosselin attempted to run five races in the No. 12 car.
 He failed to qualify the race at Charlotte and won the race Nashville.

-In 2004, Gosselin only made 1 race in the 12 car at Nashville.
-He finished 4th.
+In 2004, Gosselin only made one race in the No. 12 car at Nashville.
+He finished fourth.

-In 2005, Gosselin made 6 starts in the No. 12 Chevrolet while Dawayne Bryan made 1 start in a Dodge.
-Burney Lamar also made 1 start in a Chevrolet.
+In 2005, Gosselin made 6 starts in the No. 12 Chevrolet while Dawayne Bryan made one start in a Dodge.
+Burney Lamar also made one start in a Chevrolet.